printfn/gemini-vscode/README.md

-# gemini-improved
+# Gemini for VS Code

-This extension adds improved syntax highlighting support for Gemini documents (with the `.gmi` extension).
+This extension adds syntax highlighting support for Gemini documents (with the `.gmi` extension).

 Specification: <gemini://gemini.circumlunar.space/docs/specification.gmi>